lexich/redux-api/docs/DOCS.md

 ```

 ###Events
-Each endpoint in redux-api infranstucrute has own collection of methods.
+Each endpoint in redux-api infrastructure has own collection of methods.
 - actionFetch   - emits when endpoint's call is started
-- actionSuccess - emits when endpoint's call finishs with success result
+- actionSuccess - emits when endpoint's call finishes with success result
-- actionFail    - emits when endpoint's call finishs with error result
+- actionFail    - emits when endpoint's call finishes with error result
 - actionReset   - emits when reset action was called

 you can get access for anyone using next accessible properties